-Donor Oocyte cycle cost depends on the number of oocytes allocated per patient and some other factors.
+Donor Oocyte cycle cost depends on the base IVF cycle cost.
 The average cost of donor eggs or oocytes in Indore is approximately 50 thousand rupees over and above the IVF cycle cost.
 To know the cost of Donor Eggs at our Clinic, please visit the cost of treatment section.

 Will I be able to meet Egg Donor?

-No. Donors are always kept anonymous as per the previous ART act, however according to the latest ART act 2021, couples can bring their own donor.
+Donors were always kept anonymous as per the previous ART act, however according to the latest ART act 2021, couples can bring their own donor.
 Anonymity was maintained in order to safeguard both the Donor and the recipient couple from social as well as legal implications.
 However the current act does encourage egg donation from close relative like sister or friend.

 Patients can however choose a donor profile based on following factors:

 - Colour of Hair

 - Educational Qualification

 - Family Background

 Can my sister or relative be an egg donor for me?

 Yes.
 According to the latest ART Law in India, your sister, friend or relative can be an egg donor for you as long as she meets the other criteria for egg donation.